Skylight Installation Cost in Philadelphia, PA2026

 - Matching roofing material and timing the install with other roof work can materially change the final budget

-In Philadelphia, home improvement costs are 1% below the national average.
+In Philadelphia, home improvement costs are at the national average.
 This reflects local labor rates, material availability, and cost of living in the Philadelphia metro area.

 How much does skylight installation cost?